 Declaring A Minor

 Shenandoah students work with their Academic Advisor to declare a minor.
 Academic Advisors will continue to work with students to ensure that they fulfill all of the requirements to complete the minor.

 Incoming students should not indicate their intended minor on their Shenandoah application.
 Applications are for intended majors only.

 All students in the program are required to complete at least one campus or field internship.

 I interned at the Office of Marketing and Communications on campus.
-At my internship I was able to work in a very similar, if not identical, environment to what I hope to do in the future.
 I was fortunate enough to use some amazing equipment and work with even more amazing people.
 With my fellow interns and staff, I had the ability to go on interviews, photoshoots, be interviewed, write articles, and edit videos.
 My favorite thing about this internship was the staff.
-They were all so welcoming and encouraging and want me to succeed in my career just as much as I want to.
+They were all so welcoming and encouraging.

 Monica Baranko ’19 | Media and Communication

 The Career & Professional Development staff helps Shenandoah students search and apply for internships related to their major and career goals.
 Internships differentiate you as an applicant in your future job searches, provide hands on experience in your field, allow you to sample different career paths for your major, and help you find a specific position that fits your passion before graduation.

 Career and Salary Possibilities

 SU alumni are employed in the fields of newspaper reporting, radio operations, television sports reporting, university public relations, arts and non-profit management, museum operations and network television news.